82817/SpeedCameraViolations/README.md

 The first cameras were installed in August 2013 and the data begin from July 1, 2014 until present.
 There seems to be a steady incline of crashes starting from July 2015.

-This could be the case that people are aware of the location of the cameras.
-Also, the location of the crash might not necessarily by a camera location.
+This could be the case that people are more aware of the location of the cameras.
+Also, the location of the crash might not necessarily be by a camera location.
 Regardless, it is concerning to see number of crashes go up

 Number of Violations and Date (Year/Month) + Time